 Where to look: Examine a sampling (minimum 8 per grade) of the writing tasks from a sample of lessons.
 Examine the tasks and instructions in the relevant sections.
 Prefatory materials might also help determine if speaking and listening is emphasized through instruction and use of routines.

-Meets
+Rating П Meets

-writing about texts to build strong literacy skills.
+Non-Negotiable 2: Materials provide opportunities for rich and rigorous evidence-based discussions and writing about texts to build strong literacy skills.